Minimal targets for dilaton direct detection: Scalar interactions

 \subsubsection{Naturalness}

 As mentioned, the generating functional $\Mpl^2\Lambda_0[\varphi]$ for the vacuum dynamics of $\phi$ formally corresponds to the $T=\mu= 0$ part of the sum of bubble diagrams of the SM, where input parameters are then promoted to functions of $\phi$.
 The simplest estimate is that $\Mpl^2 \Lambda_0[0] \sim \Lambda_\text{cutoff}^4$, where $\Lambda_\text{cutoff}$ is the cutoff energy scale of the SM.
 If $\Mpl^2 \Lambda_0[\varphi]$ depends on $\varphi$ through the SM couplings, we also expect $d^{(2)}_\Lambda \sim (d_{g_\text{SM}}^{(1)})^2 {g^2_\text{SM}}$.
-This results in a mass for $\phi$ that is naturally of order \begin{eq} m_\phi^2 \simeq (d_{g_\text{SM}}^{(1)})^2 {g^2_\text{SM}} \frac{\Lambda_\text{cutoff}^4}{\Mpl^2}. \end{eq} This is the well-known sensitivity of scalars to large radiative corrections \cite{Wilson:1970ag,Susskind:1978ms,tHooft:1979rat}.
+Using dimensional analysis to estimate the size of the loop correction to $m_\phi$ results in a mass that is naturally of order \begin{eq} m_\phi^2 \simeq (d_{g_\text{SM}}^{(1)})^2 {g^2_\text{SM}} \frac{\Lambda_\text{cutoff}^4}{\Mpl^2}. \end{eq} This is the well-known sensitivity of scalars to large radiative corrections \cite{Wilson:1970ag,Susskind:1978ms,tHooft:1979rat}.
 Regions of the parameter space for which $m_\phi$ is smaller than that dictated by the mass-to-coupling relation \cref{eq:natural_mass} require fine-tuning.

 The cosmological production of $\phi$ from the SM bath, which we discuss in the next sections, is sensitive to the highest temperature at which the scalar is coupled to the SM.
-Taking this to be $T_\text{RH}$ requires $\Lambda_\text{cutoff} > T_\text{RH}$, in which case naturalness requires \begin{eq} m_\phi^2 \gtrsim (d_{g_\text{SM}}^{(1)})^2 {g^2_\text{SM}} H^2_\text{RH}, \end{eq} where $H_\text{RH}$ is the Hubble parameter at reheating.
+Taking this highest temperature to be $T_\text{RH}$ requires $\Lambda_\text{cutoff} > T_\text{RH}$, in which case the naturalness condition \cref{eq:natural_mass} implies \begin{eq} m_\phi^2 \gtrsim (d_{g_\text{SM}}^{(1)})^2 {g^2_\text{SM}} H^2_\text{RH}, \end{eq} where $H_\text{RH}$ is the Hubble parameter at reheating.

 On the other hand, first principles estimates of $\Mpl^2\Lambda_0$ based only on SM physics are famously discordant with the measured value of the gravitating vacuum energy $\Mpl^2\Lambda_\text{CC}$ by several orders of magnitude (anywhere from 55 to 122 orders of magnitude \cite{Weinberg:1988cp,Martin:2012bt}).
 Yet-undiscovered physics presumably reconciles these values.
 Another perspective then is to take $\Lambda_0$ as a input parameter that must agree with measurements and set $\Lambda_0[0] \simeq \Lambda_\text{CC}$.
 In this case, \begin{eq} m_\phi^2 \simeq d_\Lambda^{(2)} \Lambda_\text{CC}. \end{eq} From this perspective, a scalar mass $m_\phi \gg 10^{-33}\eV$ is tantamount to $d_\Lambda^{(2)}\gg 1.$ Of course, $d_\Lambda^{(2)}$ is now no longer tied to SM physics exclusively and $d_\Lambda^{(2)} \gg (d_{g_\text{SM}}^{(1)})^2 g^2_\text{SM}$ may be realized.
 Note that because then \begin{eq} \Mpl^2\Lambda_0[\varphi] = \Mpl^2\Lambda_\text{CC} + \frac{1}{2}m_\phi^2 \phi^2 +\dots \end{eq} the requirement that the $\phi$-dependence of $\Lambda_0[\phi]$ not affect well established features of background $\Lambda \text{CDM}$ cosmology does not constrain $d_\Lambda^{(2)}$ beyond the requirement that $\phi$ be no more abundant then the totality of the cosmological dark matter.